Pure-Farming/Documentation/docs/resource-types/livestock/movements/animal-death.md

 ## URLs

-Get all deaths that you have access to
+Get all animal death events that you have access to.

 ```
 GET /data/livestock/movement/animal-deaths
 ```

-Get the death for the specified id
+Get an individual animal death event for the specified id.

 ```
 GET /data/livestock/movement/animal-deaths/{DeathId}
 ```

-Get all deaths that are linked to the provided holding id
+Get all animal death events that are linked to the provided holding id.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-deaths
 ```

-Get the death for the specified holding that is linked to the provided death id
+Get an individual animal death event for a given holding.

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/animal-deaths/{DeathId}